photograph

 Hungarian National Gallery, Budapest

 An example of iconic realism, this painting illustrates the humility of the origins of Christian precepts and the balance of power when this humility extends from all levels of society.
-Liezen-Mayer does this through the variation of color, shading as well as interaction between the architecture and human figures.
+Liezen-Mayer does this through the variation of color, shading, and interaction between the architecture and human figures.
 Tragically widowed at the age of 20, Szent Erzsébet devoted her short life to charitable works in Germany and Europe.
 She died in 1231, at the age of 24.
-Her feast day is November 17.
+Her feast day is November 17